-Eden260V printers use two cartridges of Model material and two cartridges of Support material, each weighing 3.6 kilograms when full.
-A graphical representation of the cartridges loaded and their current weight appears in the printer interface (see the figure on the previous page).
+Objet500 printers use up to six cartridges of Model material and two cartridges of Support material, each weighing 3.6 kilograms when full.

-The printer uses RFID technology to automatically identify cartridges of printing material.
-Tampering with the RFID module will render the printer inoperable and may void Stratasys warranties and service contracts.
+The material cabinet contains a module that identifies loaded printing materials.
+Tampering with this module will render the printer inoperable and may void Stratasys warranties and service contracts.

-Important: If you need to replace the printing material currently installed with another type, see "Changing the Printing Material" on page 6-12.
+Important: If you need to replace the printing material currently installed with another type, see "Changing the Printing Material" on page 6-13.
 Otherwise, make sure to replace the material cartridge with one containing the same type of material.